|Saint Cosmas & Damianos the Holy

 |BOARD OFFICERS||BOARD MEMBERS|

-would like to thank the following individuals who served as Board
+would like to thank all the individuals who served as Board

 We are looking forward to the next two years.
-The Membership drive for 2016 will begin in December.
+The Membership drive for 2018 will begin in December.
 We invite all the women of our community to join.
 Philoptochos is an organization of Orthodox Christian women dedicated to serving the needy and assisting the church and its community.
 The contributions and support of members of all ages and backgrounds are needed in order for Philoptochos to outreach successfully.
 Furthermore, we invite all ladies 18 years and older to attend our meetings and offer your ideas.
 Let us all work as a team.
 If we compliment one another our job is more pleasant and less tiresome!
-We have our General Meetings on the 1st Sunday of each month.
+Please see the online church calendar and bulletins for our upcoming meetings.
 We look forward to working together with all the members of the community in making OUR Enosis Chapter #5027 a strong and vital part of the St. Nicholas family!

 ST. NICHOLAS LADIES OF PHILOPTOCHOS EVENTS: